-In their first 12 months of training, all fellows have a continuous, rigorous responsibility for inpatient consultative and ambulatory care as well as educational responsibilities in the form of weekly conference presentations.
+In their first 12 months of training, all fellows have a continuous, rigorous responsibility for inpatient consultative care as well as educational responsibilities in the form of weekly case conference presentations.
+HIV continuity clinic is required in the first year for all fellows that intend to specialize in HIV care.
+This clinic is optional in year 1 for fellows that do not plan to specialize in HIV care, but it is required in year 2.
 Fellows have intense daily interaction with faculty during the first year.
 This provides rigorous supervision.

 The involvement of the faculty in conducting rounds is intense.
 At all institutions and on all rotations, teaching rounds are held daily, when all new consults are presented to the attending, as well as follow-up of patients previously consulted on by the service.
 In these teaching rounds, attendings discuss all aspects of diagnosis and management related to the consultative issues.
 They review pertinent microbiology, surgical pathology, and radiologic data, as well as relevant literature.
 All new consults for the day are examined at the bedside with the trainee that same day, as well as problematic follow up issues on other patients on the service.

-Finally, faculty are involved in a weekly formal teaching conference, the Didactic Lecture Series, in which faculty give didactic instruction in a series of 8 lectures on antimicrobial pharmacokinetics/clinical use/adverse effects, a series of 10 lectures on HIV related issues, as well as a series of lectures on common community and nosocomial infectious disease problems.
+Finally, faculty are involved in a weekly formal teaching conference, the Didactic Lecture Series, in which faculty give didactic instruction on antimicrobial pharmacokinetics/clinical use/adverse effects, HIV related issues, as well as a series of lectures on common community and nosocomial infectious disease problems.

 Some of the topics include the following: